Learn a simple tutorial about a desk makeover with contact paper and how to apply faux marble self adhesive contact paper to a countertop.

 We all know that Marble and solid stone countertops are highly sought after right?
-Even a table top looks much more expensive with a little marble.
-Let me show you how to achieve the marble (or solid stone) look without spending a fortune by applying self adhesive vinyl contact paper.
+Even a desk looks much more expensive with a little marble.
+Let me show you how to achieve the marble (or solid stone) look without spending a fortune by applying vinyl stick wallpaper.

 Below is a simple tutorial on how to apply the faux marble self adhesive contact paper to this table top.